secariolabs/secariolabs.github.io/_posts/2023-02-05-logging-raw-http-requests-in-python.md

     name: "@saldat0"
     url: "https://x.com/saldat0"
 ---
-Quite often, during our red team engagements, we find ourselves in a situation where we need to carry out web research & exploitation over several chained proxies.
-To that extended, to be able to do any reasonable web testing we need to be able to see the requests we send to the server and the corresponding replies.
+Quite often, during our red team engagements, we find ourselves in a situation where we need to carry out web research and exploitation over several chained proxies.
+To that extend, to be able to do any reasonable web testing we need to be able to see the requests we send to the server and the corresponding replies.
 Tools like **BurpSuite** and **mitmproxy** can be helpful, however, by themselves, they introduce a lot of additional complexity, traffic overhead, and they are not very easy to configure in terms of what and how it is being logged.
 Sometimes you just want to have control over the data and do something with it.
 Because of that, our weapon of choice for most of these edge cases is **Python** with **ProxyChains**.
 The reason we like **Python** is because it is easy to enable HTTP request/response logging with the minimal amount of code.

 The few techniques we are going to mention below could be used both for new scripts that you have built for a particular action, as well as if you want to modify an existing **Python** tool to have this additional, granular logging.